hchen0312/Nonlinear-Schrodinger-Equation/README.md

-# Nonlinear-Schrodingers-Equation
+# Nonlinear-Schrodinger-Equation
-Solving nonlinear Schrodinger's equation using split step Fourier method with 4th order R-K
+Solving nonlinear Schrodinger equation using split step Fourier method with 4th order R-K

 This solver considered 2 to 6 orders of dispersions, Kerr effects, self-steepening, loss, and Raman effect.